 On top of all that, maca helps to boost energy, so if you’re looking for a mid-day zap of energy but don’t want to reach for caffeine, add a scoop of matcha to your smoothie.

 Chocolate?
 In your smoothie?!
 We know — it sounds too good to be true.
 But when that chocolate is cacao, it’s a completely different story than your normal candy bar.

-Cacao is raw chocolate that has a much more bitter taste than what you’re used to, but tastes great in a smoothie and comes with some benefits.
+Cacao is raw chocolate with a much more bitter taste than what you’re used to, but it tastes great in a smoothie and comes with some benefits.

 Cacao nibs are a great addition to your smoothie that gives you a solid dose of antioxidants and protein, as well as monounsaturated fats.

 While adding coffee to a smoothie can taste great, sometimes the coffee jitters and crash can get you down, so try matcha instead.

 Delicious on its own or in a smoothie, matcha powder is easy to use and full of antioxidants.
 This green tea is known for its ability to provide healthy energy that won’t leave you crashing a few hours later, and all you have to do is add a scoop of it to your smoothie.